kauralasoo/MTAT.03.239_Bioinformatics/Pre-configured_docker_container.md

 	docker pull kauralasoo/bioinfo_anaconda

 It's a good practice to use docker only for the software and keep all of the data outside of the container.
-I prefer to have a local directory with all of the data that I mount to
+To achieve that, I prefer to have a local directory with all of the data that I mount to the container.
+You can do this when you create a container from the image using the docker run command.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NDc0OTI1NzNdfQ==
+eyJoaXN0b3J5IjpbMTQ1NjYyMDk4Nl19
 -->